The Truth About Decaf Coffee

 The Pros and Cons of Decaf Coffee

 The greatest upside of decaffeinated coffee is at the same time its biggest downside – it doesn’t contain caffeine.
 So, if the main reason you drink coffee is to get your daily caffeine fix, you won’t enjoy decaf as much.
-At the same time, if you like the flavor and aroma of the coffee but would like to avoid caffeine for whatever reason, decaf is the way to go.
+At the same time, if you like the flavour and aroma of the coffee but would like to avoid caffeine for whatever reason, decaf is the way to go.

 One of the main health controversies regarding decaf coffee is the decaffeination process itself.
 Experts agree that the Swiss Water Process and the liquid CO2 process are completely healthy, but chemical solvents such as methylene-chloride aren’t as safe.